sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 Check up your application at [secondhand:8083](http://syc.dyndns.org:8083).

-<--- TODO processed to here.
-Next is deploying to the staging server

 ## Deploying to the staging server
 The staging server is on the same server as the beta server.
 Therefore we don't need to update Ruby and Rails and can concentrate on the configuration.
 We need